helenaw041/ELEC-240-PCBs/README.md

 # ELEC-240-PCBs
-Make PCBs related to Halloween and Christmas with at least 1 IC
+Make any PCB related to Halloween and Christmas with at least 1 IC!